Bayonne

-Bayonne is located at the confluence of the Nive and Adour rivers in the northern part of the cultural region of the Basque Country.
+Bayonne is located at the confluence of the Nive and Adour Rivers, in the northern part of the cultural region of the Basque Country.
 It is the seat of the Communauté d'agglomération du Pays Basque which roughly encompasses the western half of Pyrénées-Atlantiques, including the coastal city of Biarritz.
-This area also constitutes the southern part of Gascony, where the Aquitaine Basin joins the beginning of the Pre-Pyrenees.
+The area also constitutes the southern part of Gascony, where the Aquitaine Basin joins the beginning of the Pre-Pyrenees.

-Together with nearby Anglet, Biarritz, Saint-Jean-de-Luz, as well as several smaller communes, Bayonne forms an urban area with 273,137 inhabitants at the 2018 census; 51,411 residents lived in the commune of Bayonne proper.
+Together with nearby Anglet, Biarritz, Saint-Jean-de-Luz and several smaller communes, Bayonne forms an urban area with 273,137 inhabitants in the 2018 census, 51,411 of whom lived in the commune of Bayonne proper.
 It is also a part of Basque Eurocity Bayonne-San Sebastián.

-The site on the left bank of the Nive and the Adour was probably occupied before ancient times; a fortified enclosure was attested in the 1st century at the time when the Tarbelli occupied the territory.
-Archaeological studies have confirmed the presence of a Roman castrum, a stronghold in Novempopulania at the end of the 4th century, before the city was populated by the Vascones.
+The site on the left bank of the Nive and the Adour was probably occupied before ancient times; a fortified enclosure was attested to in the 1st century, while the Tarbelli occupied the territory.
+Archaeological studies have confirmed the presence of a Roman castrum in the 4th and 5th centuries.

 In 1023, Bayonne was the capital of Labourd.
-In the 12th century, it extended to the confluence and beyond of the Nive River.
-At that time the first bridge was built over the Adour.
-The city came under the domination of the English in 1152 through the marriage of Eleanor of Aquitaine: it became militarily and, above all, commercially important thanks to maritime trade.
-In 1177, Richard the Lion Heart of England took control of it, separating it from the Viscount of Labourd.
+In the 12th century, it extended to the confluence of the Nive River and beyond.
+During that time, its first bridge spanning the Adour was built.
+The city came under English control in 1152 through the marriage of Eleanor of Aquitaine; it became important commercially and, to a lesser degree, militarily thanks to maritime trade.
+In 1177, Richard the Lion Heart of England took control of the city, separating it from the Viscount of Labourd.

 In 1451, the city was taken by the Crown of France after the Hundred Years' War.
 The loss of trade with the English was followed by the river gradually filling with silt and becoming impassable to ships.
 As the city developed to the north, its position was weakened compared to earlier times.
 The district of Saint-Esprit developed initially from settlement by Sephardic Jewish refugees fleeing the Spanish expulsions dictated by the Alhambra Decree.
 This community brought skill in chocolate making, and Bayonne gained a reputation for chocolate.